 8. Bad Logic Board or Circuit Board

 The logic board inside the casing is the brains of the unit, directing the critical functions of the opener.
-Power surges from lightning strikes and other electrical malfunction can damage the board and transformer.
-If you have a multimeter (VOM) you can check to make sure the the current is constant.
+Power surges from lightning strikes and other electrical malfunction can damage the circuit board.
+If you have a multi-meter (VOM) you can check to make sure the the current is constant.

 9. Wiring Loose From Contacts or Shorting Out